lewisevans2007/Obsidian_vault/The Internet/Server.md

-#todo
-> [!todo]- This document is in progress
-> This document is in progress and has been marked with the `#todo` tag

 A server is a computer that serves a service and provides functionality for other programs and devices.
+A server can be a physical computer or a virtual computer.
+Servers can be used for many different tasks, such as hosting a website, hosting a game or hosting files.
+Servers usually follow the [[client-server model]], where the server provides a service to the client.
+The client is the computer that requests the service from the server.
+The server is the computer that provides the service to the client.
+The client and server communicate with each other using a protocol.
+A protocol is a set of rules that govern how computers communicate with each other.
+The most common protocol